mlc611/deconvolution-for-photodiode-response/README.md

 We all do this intuitively to some degree.
 When we encounter a keyboard, it doesn't matter whether it's on a laptop, phone, or typewriter.
 We know what to expect when we press the keys because we're familiar with the essence of a keyboard.
 The fun often begins when we suspect that symmetry exists, but it's not immediately obvious.

->"A symmetry of a physical system is a physical or mathematical feature of the system (observed or intrinsic) that is preserved or remains unchanged under some transformation."
-[Wikipedia entry on symmetry](https://en.wikipedia.org/wiki/Symmetry_(physics))
+>"A symmetry of a physical system is a physical or mathematical feature of the system (observed or intrinsic) that is preserved or remains unchanged under some transformation."  -[Wikipedia entry on symmetry](https://en.wikipedia.org/wiki/Symmetry_(physics))

 Here, we're going to explore the exsistence of symmetry between a problem in photodiode development and a problem in micrsocopy.
 If symmetry exists, then common image processing software employed in microscopy can be used to help us study photodiode behavior and improve designs and semiconductor processing techniques.